njh/EtherCard/README.md

   can easily push the limits of smaller microcontrollers.
 * Hardware: This library uses the SPI interface of the microcontroller, and will require at least one dedicated pin for CS, plus the SO, SI, and SCK pins of the SPI interface.
+An interrupt pin is not required.
 * Software: Any Arduino IDE >= 1.0.0 should be fine